Rob-Rychs/wittr/README.md

 This project demonstrates the following offline-first features:

-- Unobstrusive app updates
+* Unobstrusive app updates

-- Get the user onto the latest version of sw with notifications
+* Get the user onto the latest version of sw with notifications

+* Continually update cache of posts